sddevelopment-be/penguin-pragmatic-patterns/content/concepts/circle_of_influence.md

 ## Description

-The idea is simple: think of yourself as the center of a set of circles of increasing size.
+The idea is simple: think of yourself as the centre of a set of circles of increasing size.
 Within each of these areas are things you can influence to various degrees.
 Deciding how far your personal circle of influence reaches, can help you focus your attention and actions to the things that are within your grasp to have an impact on.

-While we can certainly have an impact on the choices of others, the further these people are distant from us, the less of an effect you can have on them.
+While we can certainly have an impact on the choices of others, the further these people are distant from us, the less effect you can have on them.
 As an example of this, ask yourself: How many strangers on the internet have you managed to convince to change their ways?
 Note that the circles of influence vary widely from one person to the next.
 A private citizen will have less influence over country politics than the prime minister will.
 But even this prime minister will have no impact on what the weather will be like tomorrow.